Why Bird Conservation?

 What’s Next For Us?

 The Thousand Islands Land Trust will be recruiting birdwatchers and volunteers to use eBird, an online program into which participants enter bird observations.
 The bird observations will provide important information to TILT about the condition of their properties, locations that are most important to birds, and the best management strategies to implement.
 In addition, the hope is eBird will help connect people to nature and TILT preserves.
-TILT is in the process of getting the Otter Creek Preserve listed as a birding hotspot on eBird in order to generate more interest.
+TILT has listed the Otter Creek Preserve as a birding hotspot on eBird in order to generate more interest.
 Future projects include training of volunteers in order to introduce them to eBird and to get them to start collecting data.

 Advice for Other Land Trusts